Daniel Gookin: In Virginia

 In early 1641 Daniel Gookin, his wife Mary, and their infant son Samuel set sail for Virginia and took up residence at the Nansemond plantation.
 He was made a Burgess and represented Upper Norfolk County in the Grand Assembly which met in Jamestown on 12 January 1641/2.
 He received a grant of 2500 acre in the upper county of Norfolk on the northwest of the Nansemond River on 29 December 1637, and a further 1400 acre on the Rappahannock River on 4 November 1642.

 On 24 May 1642 a letter was sent to the Puritan elders of the Church in Boston in the Colony of Massachusetts, asking for ministers, who were in short supply in Virginia.
 William Thompson of Braintree, John Knowles of Emmanuel College, and Thomas James of New Haven were sent to Virginia.
 Gookin was among those welcoming them, and became closely associated with Thompson.
-However, Governor Berkeley, an adherent to the Church of England, gave them a frigid reception, and at the next meeting of the Assembly in March 1642/3, an act of conformity was passed.
+However, Governor William Berkeley, an adherent to the Church of England, gave them a frigid reception, and at the next meeting of the Assembly in March 1642/3, an act of conformity was passed.
 Knowles and James left Virginia for New England in April.
 Thompson, accompanied by Gookin, emigrated in the summer of 1643 to Maryland, where, though under Catholic rule, non-conformists were welcome and tolerated, and where Gookin acquired land near the South and Severn Rivers, near the site of Annapolis.
 Gookin's brother John died at Lynn Haven early in November 1643; Gookin, no longer bound by any strong ties to Virginia, left his three plantations in the charge of servants and sailed for Boston in May 1644 with his wife and his infant daughter Mary (his son Samuel having died).
 They arrived in Boston on 20 May 1644, and six days following he was admitted to membership in the First Church.
 He resided initially at Roxbury, where he was a near neighbor of Rev. John Eliot, Sr., pastor of the First Church of Roxbury and known as the "Apostle to the Indians".
 Gookin's daughter Elizabeth (baptized 1645) (who was later to marry John Eliot's son, then Edmund Quincy (1628–1698)), and Hannah (baptized 1646) were born at Roxbury, and Gookin was one of the founders of the free grammar school established there in 1645.
 He was appointed a deputy from Roxbury to the General Court.
 On 6 April 1648 Gookin sold 500 acre of his plantation on the Rappahannock to Capt.
 Thomas Burbage.